 Uganda the pearl of Africa For magnificence, for variety of form and color for profusion of brilliant life, birds, insect, reptiles, beasts-for vast scale Uganda is truly the pearl of Africa said Winston Churchill when he visited Uganda and was quite impressed.
-Other travellers have experienced the vast beauty of this flourishing land.
+Other travelers have experienced the vast beauty of this flourishing land.
 You too can be a part of the experience and you will surely understand the justification of the Pearl of Africa slogan the moment you lay your feet on the red fertile soils and experience the wall to wall Technicolor blue skies, radiant endless green fields and plantation where the staple foods grow almost effortlessly, the crystal clear lakes and river that draw form the numerous small springs and the even more vibrant warm loving people.

 Uganda casts its spell as soon as you land at the air port with the cold breeze from one of the largest freshwater bodies in the world competing against the warm rays of sun that symbolizes the warmth of its people.
-The beautiful smiles, the warm welcomes the graceful dances and the prolific bird and wildlife.
+The beautiful smiles, the warm welcomes the graceful dances and the prolific birdwatching and wildlife.
 The air is crystal clear with absolutely mind-boggling landscapes, delicious food, amazing aurora and magical light.
 In simple terms you could say Uganda is Africa condensed, with the best of everything the continent has to offer packed into one small but stunning destination.

 The country’s charm lies in the astonishing diversity of attraction ranging from wildlife, vegetation, landscape, and cultures.
 Within an area 240000sqkm, an area no larger than the United Kingdom or the state of Oregon in the United States.
 The country’s largest tourism potential area based on the National Parks and reserves.
 These are magnificent , encompassing not only conventional savannah, mesmerizing tracts of wildlife teeming with antelopes, buffaloes, elephants and big cats- but also the snow capped peaks of Africa’s tallest mountains, tropical forests, of mind flabbergasting biodiversity and atmospheric lakes and rivers heaving with hippos, crocodiles and birds .
 Subjects of traditional kingdoms and tribes, each with its own history and culture equally grace this land.
 Not to mention that these people are popularly known as the most friendly and hospitable people worldwide.